Durban Poison is a natural Sativa with a sweet, piney smell. The heavy presence of D-Limonene terpenes in Durban Poison leads to a citrusy aftertaste.

 Most might say that Durban is exceptional but authentically and naturally.
 Durban Poison doesn’t reek of artificial smells; rather just pure mother nature working her magic to create something spectacular.

 When taking a more in-depth look at Durban Poison, expect to witness immense resin glands.
 This enlarged characteristic is, in part, what makes Durban Poison one of the top picks for concentrate extraction.
 The buds of Durban Poison weed are plump, circular, and chunky, giving the term “fat bud” an entirely new meaning.

 Also, expect to find trichomes everywhere in the plant as those little guys stick to everything because there are too many on the buds themselves.
 Color-wise, the Durban Poison strain has the traditional marijuana Sativa appearance, with bright, sometimes icy green buds and orange pistils that rise from within the crystal-coated sugar leaves.

-The water leaves of a healthy Durban Poison plant are striking, presenting distinguished deep green coloration that adds a pop of brightness every time it is seen; the appearance of Durban Poison, in general, is classic and simple, yet strikingly gorgeous.
+The water leaves of a healthy Durban Poison plant are striking, presenting distinguished deep green coloration that adds a pop of brightness every time it is seen; the appearance in general, is classic and simple, yet strikingly gorgeous.

 Growing of Durban Poison Strain

 Durban Poison plants can be as much as 12 feet tall!
 Because of its South African origins, this strain prefers warm, sunny weather and flourishes in an outdoor setting.
 This strain was bred intentionally to have a few difficulties in the growing process, so it’s a great strain for beginners!
 It’s naturally incredibly immune to molds and diseases.